moggieuk/Happy-Hare/README.md

 Note that the installer will look for Klipper install and config in standard locations.
 If you have customized locations or multiple Klipper instances on the same rpi, or the installer fails to find Klipper you can use the `-k` and `-c` flags to override the klipper home directory and klipper config directory respectively.
 <br>

-> **Note**  `mmu_hardware.cfg`, `mmu_software.cfg` & `mmu_parameters.cfg` must all be referenced by your `printer.cfg` master config file.  `client_macros.cfg` should also be referenced if you don't already have working PAUSE/RESUME/CANCEL_PRINT macros (but be sure to read the section before on macro expectations).
-These includes can be added automatically for you with the install script.
+> **Note**  `mmu_hardware.cfg`, `mmu_software.cfg` & `mmu_parameters.cfg` must all be referenced by your `printer.cfg` master config file with `mmu_hardware.cfg` listed first.  `client_macros.cfg` should also be referenced if you don't already have working PAUSE / RESUME / CANCEL_PRINT macros (but be sure to read the section before on macro expectations and review the default macros).
+The install script can also include these config files for you.
 <br>

 **Pro tip:** if you are concerned about running `install.sh -i` then run like this: `install.sh -i -c /tmp -k /tmp` This will build the `*.cfg` files for you but put then in /tmp.
 You can then read them, pull out the bits your want to augment existing install or simply see what the answers to the various questions will do...